-What should I wear to practice Tai Chi and Qigong?
+What do you like to wear when practicing Tai Chi?
+What should you wear to practice Tai Chi and Qigong?
 A simple answer is loose, comfortable clothes and flat shoes.

 Wear loose, comfortable clothing and flat-soled shoes such as tennis shoes or slip-ons.
 It is not advisable to wear cross-trainers as they interfere with your balance.
 While Tai Chi can be performed with bare feet, we strongly recommend that you do not have bare feet in class due to the risk of injury.
 From a Chinese Medicine perspective, it is also considered unwise to get cold feet, so bare feet in Winter is not recommended even at home.